dharrypotter/dharrypotter/README.md

 - 👋 Hi, I’m @dharrypotter
-- 👀 I’m interested in Machine Learning and Artificial Intelligence in various domains of IT/Healthcare
+- 👀 I’m interested in Machine Learning and Artificial Intelligence in various domains including IT and Healthcare
 - 🌱 I’m currently learning Deep Learning, NLP
 - 💞️ I’m looking to collaborate on Bioinformatics and Data Science
 - 📫 I can be reached at dharaawasthi@gmail.com